kardeiz/erst/README.md

 Then run your project like:

+    erst-prepare && cargo run

+If you have a unique setup, you may need to use the `--pkg-name` and `--templates-dir` flags to `erst-prepare`:

-    erst-prepare --pkg-name <your project> --templates-dir /path/to/your/templates/dir && cargo run
+    erst-prepare --pkg-name my-project --templates-dir /path/to/your/templates/dir